theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guide/administration.md

 	- [ ] track "Was this page helpful?"
 - [x] Breakless Lists (for Migration)
 - [x] LinkChecker
+- [ ] Troubleshooting
+	- [ ] update / define which troubleshooting articles to include in the HelpCenter (add new tag for articles)
+	- [ ] automate article list
 - [ ] Customizations:
 	- [ ] Custom header
 	- [ ] Table filters for changelog